Self-drive Tours in Scotland

 If you’ve got 2 weeks in Scotland, that’s even better.
 You’ll be able to see the top attractions at a more leisurely pace, or discover more beautiful scenery further afield.

-2 weeks will give you time to combine Scotland’s renowned North Coast 500 (NC500) road trip with even more gorgeous locations.
-You could add stays on Scottish islands like the Isle of Skye, the Outer Hebrides and the Orkney Islands.
+2 weeks will give you time to combine sections of Scotland’s renowned North Coast 500 (NC500) road trip with even more gorgeous locations.
+You could add stays on Scottish islands like the Isle of Skye, the Outer Hebrides and the Orkney Isles.

 Otherwise, simply spend longer exploring the mainland, taking in everything from Edinburgh Castle to the untouched landscapes of Scotland’s far north.